pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 discrimination
 against people who do not have a bank account.

-Item.
 06. It can be concluded from the text that

-Item.
 06. Pode-se concluir do texto que

 A the cashierless checkout technology and the Amazon Go stores work pretty much the same